-- The risk that the Firm does not recognise, manage or mitigate any potential conflict of interest which could occur in relation to the AR hosting model and does not align its primary obligations to the underlying clients or investors of the ARs, rather than the ARs themselves. - The risk of ARs not understanding their responsibilities under, and the regulatory limitations relating to, the AR-principal arrangement, as detailed in the AR agreement and initial training material. - The risk that the senior management of the ARs are not fit and proper see FIT criteria. - The risk that the Firm's oversight processes, both internal and those for its ARs, are ineffective.
+- The risk that the Firm does not recognise, manage or mitigate any potential conflict of interest which could occur in relation to the AR hosting model and does not align its primary obligations to the underlying clients or investors of the ARs, rather than the ARs themselves. - The risk of ARs not understanding their responsibilities under, and the regulatory limitations relating to, the AR-Principal arrangement, as detailed in the AR agreement and training material. - The risk that the senior management of the Firm and/or its ARs are not fit and proper see FIT criteria. - The risk that the Firm's oversight processes, both internal and those for its ARs, are ineffective.

-More granular risks that underpin the Firm's definition include: non-competent staff or failure of staff to maintain their competence and capability; lack of documented and effective procedures, systems and controls; and staff acting without appropriate permissions/authorisation or outwith internally agreed authorities.
+More granular risks that underpin the Firm's definition include: non-competent staff or failure of staff to maintain their competence and capability; lack of documented and effective procedures, ineffective or inappropriate systems and controls and arrangements; and staff acting without appropriate permissions/authorisation or outwith internally agreed authorities.
 It could also relate to ineffective business models and inappropriate firm culture.